kingsharr/FoodCarbonCalculator/user accessibility/README.md

-i added some code setupactivity.java
+- i added some code on setupactivity.java